 But for those Canadians with no debt – here’s an alternative option – leverage the loan to purchase investments for the year and then sell them before the loan comes due.

-Multiple credit cards offer this feature like the
+Multiple credit cards offer this feature, like the

-And you can use that loan for any purpose you want – including investments.
+No matter the terms, you can use that loan for any purpose you want – including investments.

 Is this for me?